ankeesler/anwork/doc/FEATURE.md

 ## Application
 - Add note command for adding a note to a task.
 - Fix show-all journal printing - it is hideous.
-- Make "task show" command cleaner.
-Maybe we should show the tasks in categories of state?
+- Add ability to reference tasks by UID number.

 ## CLI
 - Add support for CliArgumentType.FILE.